pkuszn/PasswordManagerQT/README.md

 # PasswordManagerQT
-Basic CRUD application for manage user passwords.
+Basic CRUD application for managing user passwords.
 It is written in C++ QT with Model/View approach